pixel13/create-node-project/CONTRIBUTING.md

 - Make sure you are referring to the latest version
 - Check if the same issue has already been created by someone else
 - Give the issue a significant title
-- First of all, explain the bug/feature in a concise way, as clearer as possible
+- First of all, explain the bug/feature in a concise way, as clearly as possible
 - Then provide as much context as possible: if it's a bug, provide all the information to reproduce it
 - Add screenshots or other images when appropriate

 ## Code contribution

 If you want to contribute to the project code, please check if there is any unassigned [issue](https://github.com/pixel13/create-node-project/issues) you can work on.
-If you want to solve an unreported bug or make an enhancement to the project, please make sure to create the corresponding issue, unless it's something really trivial (e.g. typo).
+If you want to solve an unreported bug or make an enhancement to the project, please make sure to create the corresponding issue, unless it's something really trivial (e.g., a typo).

-Before submitting your code, please make sure that it **works properly**, that all the **tests passes** and that the **code coverage** is over the threshold.
+Before submitting your code, please make sure that it **works properly**, that all the **tests pass** and that the global **code coverage** is above the threshold.

 When submitting your PR, please link it to the corresponding issue, if any.